-Many customer services decide against a voicemail or automated call-back services.
-Rather, they decide to have customers forwarded to an outsourcing partner after a certain wait time or in case all in-house agents are busy on the phone or with other tasks.
+Many customer services decide against voicemail or automated call-back services.
+Rather, they have customers forwarded to an outsourcing partner after a certain wait time or in case all in-house agents are busy on the phone or with other tasks.

-There is a number of scenarios why companies decide to have support from external partners and we want to discuss a couple here.
+There is a number of scenarios where companies decide to accept support from external partners and we want to discuss a couple here.

 Scenario 1: Peak Businesses